QubitPi/management-blogs/docs/_posts/2020-08-29-springboot.md

 ## Spring Data JPA

+### Understanding Transaction in Spring

+Spring supports RDMBS transations by 2 approaches:

+1. **Programmatic Transactions** - Transaction management code needs to be explicitly written so as to commit when everything is successful and rolling back if anything goes wrong.
+The transaction management code is tightly bound to the business logic in this case.

 ### Interface-based Projection

 Suppose we need to need to search for a person's profile as well as the number of vehicles that person owns.
 Those